icgrp/bert/docs/tutorials/huffman/huffman.md

 ## Step 1.
 Obtaining A Sample Design
 As mentioned, the first step is to create your hardware design in Vivado, compile it to a bitstream, and then write out the needed files for BERT to use your design.

 For this tutorial, however, a complete set of such files are provided for you within the bert GIT repo for the Ultra96-V2 board to save time.
 You can find those in this directory: `.../bert/docs/tutorials/huffman/hw_huffman_TOOL` in the repo.
 Copy the files from there into a directory where you intend to work through this tutorial (which we will refer to as `WORK` for the rest of the tutorial).
-Also, when we refer to paths like `.../bert/` we are referring to the location where you have checked out the github BERT repo into (an example would be `/home/steve/bert`).

 ## Step 2.
 Setup Xilinx SDK With The Proper Libraries.
 If you are running SDK, the next step is to set up the Xilinx SDK environment.
 This tutorial was written for Vivado 2018.3 but the BERT tools require `xilfpga` libraries for 2019.1 and so there are a number of steps required to get the proper libraries and files set up.
 Follow the instructions [here on 2018.3 setup](../../embedded/xilinx2018_3.md) if you are running a version of Vivado prior to 2019.2.
 This will set up the files you need in your SDK environment.
 You should only have to do this once per installation site.
 Obviously, this is not needed for Vitis since it pertains to Xilinx 2019.2 and later.